texeira-coffee/texeira.coffee/chicken-tinga.md

 This is a from-the-pantry version of Chicken Tinga, using canned peppers.

-Be sparing with the water you add, you will reduce the sauce once the chicken cooks.
+Be sparing with the amount of water you add since you will reduce the sauce once the chicken cooks.

 Makes 4 servings.